- DHL Express worldwide tracked shipping

 Why NYC Legal & Notary for Name Change Certificate → Thai

-We operate as a fully registered Thai law firm — not a translation agency — and our Thai desk reports inside the firm's notarial and legalisation practice.
+The Thai workflow is one division of a registered Thai law firm with six in-house Notarial Services Attorneys, which is why every file can be notarised, MFA-stamped and embassy-attested without leaving our office chain.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 For the Thai pair your file is handled by MFA-accepted translator on our in-house panel who is screened on three criteria: native or near-native Thai command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.